RESEARCH PROJECTS

 RESEARCH

-Check out the new Khipu Field Guide by Ashok Khosla, where you can render cords, colors, and knots from khipu spreadsheets to better grasp Inka record-keeping
+Check out the Khipu Field Guide by Ashok Khosla, where you can render cords, colors, and knots from khipu spreadsheets to better grasp Inka record-keeping

-DATA SHARING
+DATA ACCESS

 figshare (figures for Inka pottery and Indigenous persistence projects)